-The Company leases 7,300 square feet of office space in Hong Kong and 4,900 square feet of office space in Rolling Hills Estates, California for its corporate staff.
-In June 2020, the Company extended the Rolling Hills Estates office lease for an additional five years with a term now expiring in September 2030.
-Effective July 1, 2020, the Company modified the terms of its largest Hong Kong office lease resulting in a lease extension through June 2023.
-To help further develop the market for its products in North America, the Company leases 1,600 square feet of retail space in each of Rowland Heights, California and Richmond, British Columbia and 2,000 square feet of retail space in Metuchen, New Jersey.
-The Rowland Heights, Richmond and Metuchen locations have terms expiring in November 2025, February 2024, and November 2022, respectively.
+The Company leases 7,300 square feet of corporate office space in Hong Kong with a term expiring in June 2026, and 4,900 square feet of corporate office space in Rolling Hills Estates, California with a term expiring in September 2030.
+To help further develop the market for its products in North America, the Company leases 1,600 square feet of retail space in each of Rowland Heights, California and Richmond, British Columbia, and 2,000 square feet of retail space in Metuchen, New Jersey.
+The Rowland Heights, Richmond and Metuchen locations have terms expiring in November 2025, February 2027, and December 2028, respectively.

-The Company leases seven branch offices throughout China, and additional office space in Peru, Japan, Taiwan, South Korea, Malaysia, Singapore, Thailand, India, and the Cayman Islands.
-The Company also leases a factory in Zhongshan, China.
+The Company leases seven branch offices throughout China, and additional office space in Peru, Japan, Taiwan, South Korea, Malaysia, Thailand, India, and the Cayman Islands.
 The Company contracts with third parties for fulfillment and distribution operations in all of its international markets.
-None of the Company's third-party logistics contracts contain a lease as the Company does not have the right to access the warehouses or move its inventories at will.
+None of the Company's third-party logistics contracts contain a lease, as the Company does not have the right to access the warehouses or move its inventories at will.